STRANGE KIND OF LOVE

-Throughout the years, we have continued to follow with great interest and concern other toxic sites throughout the country.
+Throughout the years, we have continued to follow with great interest and concern other community wide impacted sites

-and so many others.
-As the media refocuses on the latest story, the existing sites
+As the media refocuses on the latest story, the existing communities

 Below is a brief project description, relevant links and contact information.

 as Love Canal—the poisoning of an American community—ushered in the EPA’s Superfund.

 It will detail 39, additional traumatized communities throughout the country.